 Georgina is ZOF Africa’s co-founder and CEO.
-She spent the majority of her life in France, England and the United States, but feels a strong connection to Zimbabwe, where her father grew up and her aunt currently resides.
+She grew up in France, England and the United States, but feels a strong connection to Zimbabwe, where her father grew up and her aunt currently resides.

 Linda is a native of Zimbabwe currently residing in New York.
 After graduating from University of the Cumberlands with a degree in Accounting, she worked as a Financial Analyst for Rollins Inc. in Atlanta and later on secured a position as Senior Treasury Analyst.
 In 2011 after getting married and moving to New York, Linda launched Seventh Row, an online vintage store and a long time dream of hers.
 Since Linda was a young girl living in Zimbabwe she has always had a passion for helping orphaned children and she is glad she can contribute positively to their livelihoods through her involvement with ZOF Africa.
 Linda enjoys cooking, collecting vintage and antique items, traveling, tennis, and singing.